Disconnect: How Universities Isolate Themselves from the Public

 by Jacob Rueda

-Many universities are putting more emphasis on research funding and their academic reputation, which is causing them to distance themselves from the public.
-They often focus on specialized knowledge that doesn’t reach people outside their campuses.
+Many universities are focusing more on research funding and improving their reputation, which is causing them to lose touch with the community.
+This shift often means they concentrate on specialized knowledge that rarely reaches beyond their campuses.

-Dr. Matthew Draper, a clinical psychologist and former university professor, said universities have drifted from their original purpose of creating enlightened individuals into serving their own interests rather than the public.
+Dr. Matthew Draper, a clinical psychologist and former university professor at Utah Valley University, said universities have drifted from their original purpose of creating enlightened individuals into serving their own interests rather than the public.

 One reason for this is that universities prioritize internal research that often has little relevance to real-world practice.
 That research is often influenced by government and corporations who partner with universities.